+Some are more reliable than the new PC’s and can be a much better value.
 Thanks to more plentiful product reviews great values on reliable Refurbished Computers are actually easier to find than reliable New Computers.
 Think of a new computer like hiring a 13 year old while a refurbished computer is like hiring a 28 year old.
 You can check the references.
 The 13 year old has few real references.

 Next, where do you find quality and value?
 Should I build myself a basic home desktop computer?

 Time vs money, If you think of a computer is a business expense then I recommend determining it’s value based on total costs to buy & maintain divided by hours of use.
 It may also be a trade off on low cost per hour/vs how much of your time the slower computer wastes.
 So to figure value, you should add the cost of your wasted time as an additional cost.
 This will help you see why low price is not the only focus of my recommendations.
 At the same time most common business operations like surfing the internet, reading and writing email and running software like quickbooks is easily handled by any windows 7 or newer computer in good repair.
 So the worlds newest and fastest computer will not really save most users any more time.